Join Our Community Board

 Gain skills and make connections

 You will be working alongside a team of your peers from around the country, and will receive training to enhance your knowledge on research and recovery support services.
+Meet our current Board members here.
 No previous knowledge of research is required - all training will be provided.

 Learn more about serving on a Community Board

-Watch this short video for an overview of the role of a Community Board member, what backgrounds and experiences we’re looking for, and what training you’ll receive.
+Watch this short video for an overview of the role of a Community Board member, what backgrounds and experiences we're looking for, and what training Board members will receive.

-The qualifications to join the Young Adult Community Board are:
+The qualifications to join a Community Board are:

 No previous board or committee experience is required

-Because we want to effectively address the needs of a variety of communities affected by substance use disorder, including communities that may be overlooked in research, we are working on creating a board with members who bring a variety of identities and experiences to the table.
-People encouraged to apply include Black, Indigenous, Latinx, and other people of color; women; people who are gender non-binary; people with disabilities; and people in the LGBTQ community.
+Because we want to effectively address the needs of a variety of communities affected by substance use disorder, including communities that may be overlooked in research, we are working on creating a Board with members who bring a variety of experiences to the table.